 2. Out-of-province claims

 For out-of-province claims, aside from #1 above, the bill also needs to be set properly for out-of-province claims.
 This will happen automatically in ClinicAid when you select an out-of-province Healthcare Type for a patient.
-Specifically, if you're setting up your bill manually for out-of-province claims, the "recovery code" will need to be changed to the appropriate province, the mother's PHN will go into the Health # box instead of the registration number box, and in the service recipient data segment the mother's PHN will go in the Guardian Registration # box instead of the Guardian ULI box.
+Specifically, if you're setting up your bill manually for out-of-province claims, the "recovery code" will need to be changed to the appropriate province, the mother's PHN will go into the registration number field, and in the service recipient data segment the mother's PHN will go in the Guardian Registration # field instead of the Guardian ULI field.